shsagir/play-area-sync/docs/company-collaboration.md

 The Owner role can NOT be modified by someone else, multiple Owners per Company are possible.
 Each Company must have at least one Owner.
 Accounts with this role within a Company can:

 * create, delete, configure & scale all Apps of the Company
-* access code to all Apps of the Company
+* access code of all Apps of the Company
 * delete, create, change Billing Contacts for the Company
 * manage all roles (but other Owners) of the Company
 * invite new Users for any role to the Company